 - A holiday, short break or outing to help relieve the pressures of caring.

-- A wheelchair power pack (Please note power packs are subject to the availability of funding)
+- Wheelchair power packs.
+Please note power packs are subject to the availability of funding.

 - Items solely for the use of the cared-for.

-- Items or services that are paid for before receiving a grant – we cannot award retrospective grants.
-This includes deposits for breaks.
+- Items or services that are paid for before receiving a grant.

-- Payment of utility bills, council tax or rent.
+- General subsistence costs including utility bills, council tax or rent.